AmauryCarrade/grav-plugin-zmarkdown-engine/README.md

 **This README.md file should be modified to describe the features, installation, configuration, and general usage of this plugin.**

 The **ZMarkdown Engine** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-Allows to use the ZMarkdown engine to parse the markdown.
-Warning: does not includes ZMarkdown: it must be installed separatly.
+Allows to use the [ZMarkdown engine](https://github.com/zestedesavoir/zmarkdown) to parse the markdown.

+**Warning**: this plugin does not includes ZMarkdown: it must be installed separatly.

 ## Installation